Tailscale as a personal VPN

 It offers a generous free plan that allows up to 100 devices and 3 users.

-It supports virtually all type of devices that I have: iPhone, iPad, Macbook Pro, Apple TV, Mac Mini and Raspberry Pis.
+It supports virtually all types of devices that I have: iPhone, iPad, Macbook Pro, Apple TV, Mac Mini and Raspberry Pis.

 VPN = securely connect my devices